CattoSalad/tailscale-updater-glinet/README.md

 - SSH into the router - This can be done by running `ssh root@ip_of_router`.
 The default for mine was `192.168.8.1`.

+Once connected over SSH:

-- Create the file - Using a text editor create it and paste the contents.
+- Create the file - Run `curl -O https://raw.githubusercontent.com/CattoSalad/tailscale-updater-glinet/main/update_tailscale.sh` download the script.

 - Make it executable - Run `chmod +x update_tailscale.sh`